Akash-Sharma-1/Rubhus-Cross-Langauge-Clone-Detector/README.md

        pip install -r requirements.txt

-Note - Pytorch and Pytorch-Geometric (+ associated dependencies) versions must be installed in accordance the compatablity of Cuda version and operation system
+Note - Pytorch and Pytorch-Geometric (+ associated dependencies) versions must be installed in accordance the compatablity of Cuda version and operating system

 ### Datasets
 #### Extraction of Dataset Files